 Who would have thought it?
 Everything one does now has its own week!
 Still, with visitors coming, at least it presented an excuse to be indoors, while it poured down outside, and bake a cake.
 I chose to make a raspberry and coconut cake because there were boxes of beautiful raspberries being sold off very cheaply in the supermarket - a casualty of the cool, wet weather no doubt.

-Ever since I made the disastrous and inedible cake to Tom Kerridge's recipe a few months ago (here) I've been looking for another recipe that might actually work and found this one on the Waitrose website.
+I'd been hankering after a good coconut and raspberry cake recipe for a while and found this one on the Waitrose website.
 It looked very promising so I decided to risk it, although adapting it slightly to make a round cake rather than a loaf cake.

 It was delicious!
 Moist, with a perfect balance of the sweetness and texture of coconut and the sharpness of the raspberries.